-uint zfp\stream.minbits
+uint zfp_stream.minbits

 The minimum number of compressed bits used to represent a block.
-Usually this parameter is zero, unless each and every block is to be stored using a fixed number of bits to facilitate random access, in which case it should be set to the same value as zfp\stream.maxbits.
+Usually this parameter equals one bit, unless each and every block is to be stored using a fixed number of bits to facilitate random access, in which case it should be set to the same value as zfp_stream.maxbits.

-uint zfp\stream.maxbits
+uint zfp_stream.maxbits

 The maximum number of bits used to represent a block.
 This parameter sets a hard upper bound on compressed block size, and governs the rate in fixed-rate mode.
-It may also be used as an upper storage limit to guard against buffer overruns in combination with the accuracy constraints given by $zfp\stream.maxprec$ and $zfp\stream.minexp$ .
+It may also be used as an upper storage limit to guard against buffer overruns in combination with the accuracy constraints given by $zfp_stream.maxprec$ and $zfp_stream.minexp$.